Sponsored by Takahama Town

 Just a short train ride away from famous Kyoto, you’ll find the beautiful seaside town of Takahama in Fukui Prefecture.
 Takahama is famous across Japan for the stunning clear blue water of Blue Flag Beach.
 But the town of Takahama has its roots as a fishing village and still maintains the peaceful fishermen’s village atmosphere today.

 Fishing Near Takahama’s Blue Flag Beach

 The dock for Takahama’s local fishermen is located just a brief walk away from Wakasa-Wada Beach, so it’s a great place to explore if you want a break from activities like SUP or SUP Yoga.
 If you’re an avid fisherman or just a beginner, Takahama has a large area near the sea where you can cast your rod.
 While walking around the area I watched teams of fathers and sons trying their best to reel a catch, as well as a couple of friends who were passing time with friendly conversation.
 The fishing area is close enough to Wakasa-Wada Beach that if you’re down on your luck, you can easily return to the beach and unwind with a swim.
 But based on the experience of others I’d say that your chances of having a successful fishing experience are pretty high; I met a German family that was able to catch a blowfish within 30 minutes of their first attempt!

 Visiting a Local Shrine in Takahama’s Traditional Fishing Village

 While walking around the Wada area I came across a very traditional and peaceful shrine.
 The grounds are full of interesting objects, which are especially fun to explore if you’re interested in Japanese history.
 If you’re up for the hike, you can climb the stairs up to Atago Shrine which will give you a birds-eye view of the entire Takahama area, great for getting some panoramic landscape photos.
-Sadly I wasn’t able to make the trip to the top due to weather, but my guide showed me a few of his personal photos from the top and it definitely seems worth the work out.
+Sadly I wasn’t able to make the trip to the top due to the weather, but my guide showed me a few of his personal photos from the top and it definitely seems worth the workout.